ioBroker/ioBroker.ham/README.md

 # ioBroker.ham
 =================

-Connect Homebridge to ioBroker.
+Run Homebridge as ioBroker adapter.

 ## Description
-This is an adapter to communicate with Homedridge (Apple OpenSource SmartHome).
+This is an adapter to start internal Homedridge (Apple OpenSource SmartHome) server.
 It allows to control and get states from Homebridge.

 ## Changelog